 Try to be straight to the point with your messaging.
 The industry is full of acronyms and technical language that most everyday consumers won’t understand, so make it jargon-free.
 It is easy to forget that we often operate in an ‘EV Bubble’ where we talk about, and discuss, this industry all the time, but in reality most people have never even sat in an electric vehicle, let alone driven or considered buying one.
 Focus on the facts and figures around the environmental benefits and financial incentives in any promotional material.

 Nothing will break the trust more with consumers than facts or figures that are unclear or have ambiguity.
 Also remember that there are a lot of experts out there who have spent their own time researching the pros and cons of privately owning an electric vehicle, or the ins and out of how green they really are.
 Do some research and ensure that you are using trusted sources.
-The main media organisations often have very negative press on electric vehicles, and this is not helping to give consumers confidence.

 As we’ve mentioned, you’re going to face a lot of ‘experts’ out there, especially on social media.
-Be prepared to answer the tough questions and defend why you are promoting the uptake of ultra-low emission vehicles.
+Be prepared to answer the tough questions and defend why you are promoting the uptake of electric vehicles.
 Many consumers forget that, ultimately, these vehicles are a way of tackling NOx and PM emissions in towns and cities to prevent premature deaths from poor air quality.
-Answer their concerns honestly and openly, and try and reference your answers where possible.
+Answer their concerns honestly and openly, and try to reference your answers where possible.
 It’s also useful to capture the barriers to make sure you can address them in future communications campaigns.

 Don’t forget about the power of the High Street!
 Below are two case studies of activities led by a Council that have engaged consumers whilst going about their normal shopping: